 If your SAT or ACT exam is coming up, we’re sure you’re studying hard!
-By this time, you’ve heard quite a few test taking tips regarding each of them, which may have included to “never leave an answer blank”.
+By this time, you’ve heard quite a few test-taking tips regarding each of them, which may have included “never leave an answer blank”.
 Here is how you should approach more difficult questions and why you should never leave them blank.

 Skip It At First

 If a particular question is giving you too much trouble, you should skip it.
 You want to continue through the test and make sure you’re answering all the ones you can.
 You’ll find plenty of questions that don’t stump you.
 This will give you enough time to get through the entire section and answer all the questions you are sure of.

 However, it’s important to not waste too much time on any one question.
 Remember your time managing skills and keep an eye on that watch.

 Return to It and Give It Your Best Shot

 Once you’ve completed that last question on the particular SAT or ACT section, it’s time to return to those unanswered ones.
 You will want to carefully read it over, rule out answers, and give it your best shot.
 You may even find you know the answer after you approach it with a fresh perspective.

 You’ll also want to keep an eye on your watch during this period.
 You will likely only have a few minutes left before time is called for the section, so time management is still important.
 Make sure you’re getting to each unanswered question.

 Wrong Answers Won’t Count Against You

 You may be happy to learn that wrong answers won’t count against you on either the ACT or SAT.
 Students will be awarded points for each correct answer with no points taken away for any incorrect ones.
 This is why never leaving an answer blank on your test is so important.
 You can only gain by taking a stab at the question.
 If you leave it blank, you will most certainly get it wrong.